telugu-boy/bakamitai-automatic/README.md

   * You are free to delete `working-dir`, but this is equivalent to cloning the repository and setting `input_image.png`.
   * You can delete small files like `bakamitai_template.mp4`, `dmdn.mp3` or `generated.mp4`.
   * It is advisable to keep `venv` and `vox-cpk.pth.tar` as they are large and may take more time to redownload.
     * `venv` may not be present on Google Colab.
-In this case,
+Ignore this step if so.